steveicarus/simbus/server/README.txt

 the resolved values as the bus appears.
 These reflect the drivings and non-drivings of all the other devices on the bus.

+If the bus is in the process of shutting down, then the clients will receive the FINISH command instead of the UNTIL command.
+The client shall close the socket and is detached from the bus.

 * FINISH

 Tell the bus to finish the simulation.
 This is normally used by the test bench device to terminate the entire simulation.
+This command has no response.
+However, it causes the server to send FINISH commands to all the clients, including this client, in order to close down all the clients gracefully.